WatchLunchAndLearn.com to see a fake firm work in a real comedy web-series.

 Yes, you bet you can!
 Your account's Spec Template can be edited by Super Users only.
 Super Users, look to your "Firm Nav" drop-down in the upper right corner of the screen within the black header bar.
-Select the "Spec Template" option from the Super User Panel and you land on a page that allows you to customize a spec template per each category.
-Now when users add products within these categories to projects, the form will automatically fill-in image captions and prompt users to fill in attributes and nested products in accordance with the template for the category.
+Select the "Spec Template" option from the Super User Panel and you land on a page that allows you to customize a spec template and spec notes, following the tabs on the top of the screen.

 In the right column, filter by "Finishes" within Categories, and then select the finishes you want with the check-boxes to the left of each finish image.
 Next, look to the "Action" drop-down menu just above the list of products and click the "Request Sample(s)" option.

 This a good use-case for tasks.
 On the project page, you will notice a blue task icon just off the left margin.
 Click the icon and you can create tasks for your project.
 For example, you know you're going to need a work chair, but you haven't yet decided on the product.
 You might create a task for CH-01 in Private Office 1000 on the 3rd Floor.
 Later once you've selected the work chair, click the "Add Product" link and type the name of the product.
 Now that the task has been satisfied with a product, click the "Mark as Completed" link and the task will drop to the bottom of the page.

 Yes.
 Look to the "Edit" button beside the product within the project.
 At the bottom of the page you will see a "+Rooms" button.
 You can define the Room Name and fill in a Quantity value.
 You can add an unlimited number of Rooms to any product within a project.